renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 ALTER TABLE Employee_details
 ADD Designation VARCHAR(18);
 ```
-This example adds the new field whose name is **Designation** with size **18** in the **Employee_details** table of the SQL database.
+This example adds the new field whose name is **Designation** with size **18** in the **Employee_details** table of the docs.SQL database.

 ## 6. DROP TABLE Statement
-   This SQL statement deletes or removes the table and the structure, views, permissions, and triggers associated with that table.
+   This docs.SQL statement deletes or removes the table and the structure, views, permissions, and triggers associated with that table.

 **Syntax of DROP TABLE Statement:**
 ```